Gen Digital: 1982 to 1989

 At the TimeLine Product Group, Turner drove strong marketing, promotion and sales programs to accelerate momentum.
 By 1989 this merger was very successful—product group morale was high, TimeLine development continued apace, and the increased sales and marketing efforts applied built the TimeLine into the clear market lead in PC project management software on DOS.
 Both the Q&A and TimeLine product groups were healthily profitable.
 The profit stream and merger success set the stage for subsequent merger and acquisition activity by the company, and indeed funded the losses of some of the product groups that were subsequently acquired.
 In 1989, Eubanks hired John Laing as VP worldwide sales, and Turner transferred the international division to Laing.
 Eubanks also recruited Bob Dykes to be executive vice president for operations and finance, in anticipation of the upcoming IPO.
-On June 23, 1989 Symantec had its IPO.
+On June 23, 1989, Symantec had its IPO, opening on NASDAQ as "SYMC".